For students with exceptional talent and passion for music.

 - One movement or work from the 17th/18th century (Baroque era)

 - One movement of a sonata (or a group of variations) from the 18th/early 19th century (Classical era)

 - One piece from the 19th century or early 20th century (up to c.
 1950)

 - One Italian art song or aria from the 17th or 18th centuries

 - One song in English from any period (excluding musical theater)

-- Selections must be performed in their entirety (long instrumental accompaniments may be shortened)
+Selections should demonstrate your musical sensitivity and technical proficiency, and must be performed in their entirety (long instrumental accompaniments may be shortened).

-- Two selections from your standard repertoire
+Two selections from the standard repertoire of your instrument:

 - One moderate or fast tempo, demonstrating technical proficiency